lorenzodbr/tcp-simulator/README.md

 This tool has NOT been tested extensively, so it might produce wrong answers.
 You should only use it for comparison with your own solution.

 ### Note
-As you can see in the picture below, plot quality isn't great, but I realized this after I had already started working with that library and I didn't want to refactor.
+If your plot looks like the image below, that's an issue caused by scaling issues.
+Some screens display it smoothly, others don't.
 Anyway, it shouldn't be an issue.

 # Install/Usage